jackieschneider/Thomas-Allinson/README.md

 #
 #
 #
+#
+Tried helping out by making the ReadMe.MD and code review and code that many people seemed to like/appreciate in the overral reviews but nevermind yall are weirdos...

 The term “Blue Zones” refers to five areas across the world where the population consistently exceeds the average life expectancy.
 While this is due to a combination of factors including activity level and sense of community, a large component is their diets.

 Our goal for this project was to compare the minimum  costs of two diets from Blue Zones to the diet of a typical UC Berkeley student.
 We wanted to find out if these diets are doable for a student on a budget who primarily shops at Safeway.